pascaldekloe/colfer/README.md

 		[-s expression] [-l expression] JavaScript [file ...]

 DESCRIPTION
-	The output is source code for either C, Go, Java or JavaScript.
+	The output is source code for either C, Dart, Go, Java or JavaScript.

 	For each operand that names a file of a type other than directory, colf reads the content as schema input.
 For each